 University Hospitals Broadview Heights Health Center is also growing.
 Expanding on its existing medical services and 24/7 emergency room, the center recently opened an othopaedic injury clinic, the 4th in the UH hospital system.

 “This is another way we’re bringing orthopaedic specialty care closer to home,” says Dr. Voos.
 “With our injury clinics, we can serve the immediate Broadview Heights area as well as patients throughout Northeast Ohio.”

 UH Broadview Heights Health Center’s specialty care includes trauma care, sports medicine and spine, as well as neurology, women’s health, cardiology and plastic surgery.
 The injury clinics add urgent care to the mix, serving youth athletes with musculoskeletal injuries and others with immediate needs.
-The Broadview Heights clinic joins injury clinics at University Hospitals Ahuja and Geauga medical centers, and University Hospitals Sheffield Health Center.
+The Broadview Heights clinic joins injury clinics at University Hospitals Ahuja medical center and University Hospitals Geauga Medical Center, a campus of UH Regional Hospitals, and University Hospitals Sheffield Health Center.